-As one of the nation’s leading health benefits companies, Anthem seeks to attract the best talent to help us deliver on our promise to America — better, more compassionate and more affordable health care.
+As one of the nation’s leading health benefits companies, Anthem seeks to attract the best talent to help us achieve our mission to improve lives and communities with innovative solutions to simplify the healthcare experience.

 Anthem offers multiple career opportunities for those with a passion for improving access to care and services for the people we serve — so they can take care of their health and well-being.
-We are proud of a workforce that reflects and understands the health care and service needs of consumers and believe that disability-competent organizations are better for all associates and consumers.
+We are proud of a diverse workforce that reflects and understands peoples’ health care and service needs and believe that disability-competent organizations are better for all associates and consumers.

 Inclusion Programs and Goals

-In our journey to becoming an inclusive organization, Anthem works with people with disabilities and partners with the ABLE ARG, advocacy organizations and stakeholders to implement processes and practices that help us recruit and retain people with disabilities, including:
+In our journey to becoming an inclusive organization, Anthem engages with people with disabilities and partners with our associate resource group ABLE, advocacy organizations and advocates/stakeholders to influence our culture and implement processes and practices that help us recruit and retain people with disabilities, including:

-- Manager education about disability literacy, the ADA, the Independent Living Philosophy, and employment best practices.
+- All associate education about disability literacy, the ADA, the Independent Living Philosophy, Principles of Self-Determination and inclusive hiring best practices.

-- National Disability Employment Awareness Month enterprise-wide events to raise acceptance and build community partnerships.
+- National Disability Employment Awareness Month enterprise-wide events to raise acceptance, increase pipeline of job seekers with disabilities, and build community partnerships.

 - Engagement of associates with disabilities and family members through ABLE ARG and other strategic initiatives.